John Howard Society of York Region

 Pre-charge Diversion referral form

-Funding for this program is provided by the Government of Ontario.
+This program is funded by the Government of Ontario, Ministry of Attorney General.

 Mindset

-Mindset, our anger management program, utilizes techniques based on Cognitive Behavioural Therapy (CBT) to help increase your capacity to better understand and manage your anger and emotional responses in a more constructive and positive manner.
-This program can help to improve your self-regulation and self-management skills to help reduce the intensity, frequency and duration of your anger and subsequently, help support the end of any patterns of aggression.
+Mindset, our anger management program, is grounded in Cognitive Behavioural Therapy (CBT) techniques to help individuals better understand and regulate their anger and emotional responses in a constructive and positive manner.
+Through this program, participants develop self-regulation and self-management skills, reducing the intensity, frequency, and duration of anger while breaking patterns of aggression.

-This program is ideal for those 18 years and older.
+This program is ideal for those 18 years of age and older.

 This is a fee-for-service program, with fees based upon one’s income and individual circumstances.